 96-02 : Use of a Financial Intermediary When Investing Client Trust Funds

-A member may, after first depositing trust money into a pooled trust account, subsequently withdraw the trust money or a portion of it and deposit it into a specific trust investment account, provided:
+A member or law firm may, after first depositing trust money into a pooled trust account, subsequently withdraw the trust money or a portion of it and deposit it into a specific trust investment account, provided:

-(a) the specific trust investment account is opened in the name of the member in trust for the person to whom the money belongs; and
+(a) the specific trust investment account is opened in the name of the member or law firm in trust for the person to whom the money belongs; and

-(b) full details of the specific trust investments are recorded in the member’s trust records.
+(b) full details of the specific trust investments are recorded in the member’s or law firm’s trust records.

-“specific trust investment account means a separate interest-bearing account opened by a member in trust for a specific client at a savings institution, and is limited to a daily interest savings account, a term deposit or a guaranteed investment certificate.”
+“specific trust investment account means a separate interest-bearing account opened by a member or law firm in trust for a specific client at a savings institution, and is limited to a daily interest savings account, a term deposit or a guaranteed investment certificate.”

 (a) a chartered bank or a trust company that is authorized by law to receive money on deposit and is insured by the Canada Deposit Insurance Corporation; or